 2. Cache issue

-Reason: your server will used a cached version of CSS
+Reason: your server will use a cached version of the CSS

 Fix: clear the browser and server cache